goatshriek/stumpless/docs/roadmap.md

    it through a target at runtime, this is limited and inflexible.
 Instead, a generic filter structure that can filter on a wide variety of properties of each log entry and even use custom functions to filter messages.
- * [ADD] **Tracing call including source code information** A tracing call that includes the line and file of the source code that it appears in could be useful for some applications.
-This will be added as a macro function so that the relevant information can be added.
-It will use the same severity as debug messages.

 ## 2.2.0